When to Use Unit vs Integration Tests in GIS

 def test_crs_projection_determinism():

-# Assert bounds rather than exact floats to avoid precision drift
+# Assert bounds, not exact floats, to absorb precision drift across PROJ versions

 assert -13160000 < projected.x < -13150000